YtnomSnrub/ytnomsnrub.github.io/haikubot/stats.md

 ## Weekly Stats

-All stats are measured in UTC, and displayed in your computer's local time.
+All stats are measured and displayed in UTC.

 <table class="stat-table stat-table-small">
     <tbody>